 Part V of the Freedom of Information Act 1982 (Vic) (FOI Act) provides for the addition of a note to a disputed opinion so that, while the integrity of a file is maintained, the contrary view, perhaps now based on better or more complete factual information, is also available to future decision makers.
 This is a way to deal with situations in which two appropriately qualified persons give conflicting opinions on the same matter.

-For more guidance on the relationship between IPP 3 and IPP 6, see the discussion under the ‘Data quality and freedom of information (FOI)’ heading below and the Chapter on IPP 6.
+For more guidance on the relationship between IPP 3 and IPP 6 (Access and Correction), see the discussion under ‘Data quality and freedom of information (FOI)’ below, and IPP 6.

 Names: Organisations should take care with individual’s names and avoid making assumptions about spelling.
 Names can have varied spellings.
 When an individual provides their name to an organisation, the organisation should spell it back to the individual to check the record is correct.